What is Biodynamic Caniosacral Therapy?

 I also offer a clinic for our teachers and wisdom-keepers: babies, children and elders.
 Craniosacral work is extremely gentle and recommended for pre- and post-natal care, and can support end-of-life processes.

 Your little one is treated while being held by you, or the primary caregiver.
-Babies and children respond very rapidly to this work, and shorter appointment times are available (scroll down to bottom of the page for details).
+Babies and children respond very rapidly to this work, and shorter appointment times are available.